The Buy Now, Pay Later Trap: What BNPL Really Costs Gen Z

 Cost comparison: $500 purchase in 6 months

-The delay forces you to ask: "Do I really want this?"
+Winner: Saving first.
+Not because BNPL charges hidden interest — it's because the delay forces you to ask: "Do I really want this?"
 By the time you can afford it, you might not.
+That question is worth more than any fee math.

 3. Personal Loan (Fixed Rate, Clear Terms)

-Winner: Personal loan if you need credit, but savings account if you can wait.
+Winner: Personal loan if you must borrow a large amount; savings account if you can wait.

 4. Employer Payment Plans